ENCCS/python-for-hpc/content/cupy.md

 :::

 :::{objectives}
-- Learn the basics of CuPy
+- Understand the basics of the library CuPy and its functionalities
-- Be able to find out if a variable is stored in the CPU or GPU memory
+- Analyze and detect whether a variable is stored in the CPU or GPU memory
-- Be able to copy data from host to device memory and vice versa
+- Execute a data-copy operation from host to device memory and vice versa
-- Be able to re-write a simple NumPy/SciPy function using CuPy to run on the GPUs
+- Re-write a simple NumPy/SciPy
+  function, to program the CuPy equivalent which runs on the GPUs
 <!-- - Be able to profile a simple function
   and estimate the speed-up by using GPU -->
 :::